binfalse/binfalse.de/_posts/2017-01-24-automatically-update-docker-images.md

 Therefore, I just developed a tool called **Docker Auto-Update** that combines the benefits of both approaches.
 It first calls `dupdate -s` to update all your images and then iterates over a pre-defined list of Docker Compose environments to call a `docker-compose up -d --remove-orphans`.

-The tool consists of two files:
+The tool consists of three files:

-* a `docker-updater.sh` in `/etc/cron.daily/` that does the regular update
+* `docker-updater.sh` in `/etc/cron.daily` that reads the configuration in `/etc/default/docker-updater` and does the regular update
+* `docker-updater` in `/etc/default` stores the configuration.
+You need to set the `ENABLED` variable to `1`, otherwise the update tool won't run.
-* a `/etc/docker-compose-auto-update.conf` that carries a list of Docker Compose config files, one per line
+* `/etc/docker-compose-auto-update.conf` carries a list of Docker Compose environments.
+Add the paths to the `docker-compose.yml` files on your system, one per line

 As it's installed in `/etc/cron.daily/`, [cron](https://en.wikipedia.org/wiki/Cron) will take care of the job and update your images and containers on a daily basis.
 If your system is configured properly, cron will send an email to the systems administrator when it updates an image or restarts a container.